RechardLLee/obsidian-augmented-canvas/README.md

 A plugin for [Obsidian](https://obsidian.md) that "augments" Obsidian Canvas with AI features.

-You need a Silicon Flow API Key to use this plugin, you can input it in the settings.
-The plugin works with Silicon Flow's models like `Qwen/Qwen2.5-7B-Instruct`.
-You can specify any model name supported by Silicon Flow API in the settings.
+You need an API Key to use this plugin, which you can input in the settings.
+The plugin works with Silicon Flow's models like `Qwen/Qwen2.5-7B-Instruct` by default, but you can specify any model name supported by the API in the settings.
+Additionally, you can customize the API URL in settings to connect to other AI platforms that use a compatible API format.

 ## Key Features